V-SOUMYA/ML4SCI/Task 2/task2.md

 EdgeConv was chosen because it naturally handles point cloud data.
 It does not assume a fixed grid and works directly on the local neighbourhood of each node.
 This makes it a better fit for jet events than a standard CNN, since the energy deposits are sparse and irregular.

 The main limitation is the cap of 100 nodes per graph.
-We keep the 100 highest energy pixels to save memory.
+I kept the 100 highest energy pixels to save memory.
 This discards some low energy deposits that could carry useful information.
 With more compute, removing this cap would likely improve AUC.

 ---